JakeSW/jakesw.github.io/index.md

 <h2 class="h1" style="color: rgb(0,0,0)" id="about">About Me </h2>

 Hi!
 I'm Jake Stuchbury-Wass.
-I am a PhD Candidate in the Mobile Systems Lab at The University of Cambridge.
+I am a PhD Student in the Mobile Systems group in the Computer Lab at The University of Cambridge supervised by Prof. Cecilia Mascolo .
 Feel free to reach out.